-Kate Fowle is the director of MoMA PS1 in New York.
+Kate Fowle was the director of MoMA PS1 in New York between 2019-2022.
 From 2013-2019 she was the inaugural chief curator at Garage Museum of Contemporary Art in Moscow and director-at-large of Independent Curators International (ICI) in New York, where she was the executive director from 2009-13.
 Prior to this, she was the inaugural international curator at the Ullens Center for Contemporary Art in Beijing (2007-08).
 In 2002, she co-founded the Master’s Program in Curatorial Practice for California College of the Arts in San Francisco, for which she was the Chair until 2007.
 Before moving to the United States, Fowle was co-director of Smith + Fowle in London from 1996-2002.
 From 1994-96 she was curator at the Towner Art Gallery and Museum in Eastbourne, East Sussex.
 Fowle’s recent projects include solo exhibitions with David Adjaye, Rasheed Araeen, John Baldessari, Sammy Baloji, Louise Bourgeois, Marcel Broodthaers, Urs Fischer, Rashid Johnson, Irina Korina, Robert Longo, Anri Sala, Taryn Simon, Juergen Teller, and Rirkrit Tirivanija, as well as extended essays on Ilya Kabakov, Sterling Ruby, and Qiu Zhijie, and numerous extended articles on curating and exhibition histories.
 Fowle has written three books: Exhibit Russia: The New International Decade 1986-1996 (2016); Rashid Johnson: Within Our Gates (2016); and Proof: Francisco Goya, Sergei Eisenstein, Robert Longo (2017).

 Sam Bardaouil and Till Fellrath are Founders and Directors of the multidisciplinary curatorial platform artReoriented, launched in 2009 in New York and Munich.
 They are Curators of the Lyon Biennale in 2022, and Affiliate Curators at Gropius Bau in Berlin and are appointed as New Directors for the Hamburger Bahnhof in Berlin as of 1 January 2022.
 From 2016 until 2020 they were Chairmen of the Montblanc Cultural Foundation in Hamburg.
 They held teaching positions at various universities including the Tisch School of the Arts at NYU, the Shanghai Academy of Fine Arts, and the Academy of Fine Arts in Nuremberg.
 In 2016 they were curatorial attachés for the Biennale of Sydney.
 At the Venice Biennale, they were Curators of the National Pavilions of Lebanon in 2013, the United Arab Emirates in 2019, and are Curators of the French Pavilion in 2022.